Optical probing of phononic properties of a tin-vacancy color center in diamond: Electron-phonon coupling

-Within the scope of this work, only the orbital states are considered.
-For clarity, unless otherwise stated, all reported timescales and rates refer to orbital processes and not the spin.
+Within the scope of this work, unless otherwise stated, all reported timescales and rates refer to orbital processes and not the spin.
 However, since the phononic processes are spin-preserving, the measured values also have a direct correspondence to spin coherence times.
-Dephasing between the spin levels occurs when a closed cycle of (spin-preserving) orbital transitions is complete and it is therefore possible to provide an upper bound for the spin dephasing time $T_{2,{\rm~spin}}^*$ by the $T_{+}$,
+Dephasing between the spin levels occurs when a closed cycle of (spin-preserving) orbital transitions is complete and it is therefore possible to provide an upper bound for the spin dephasing time $T_{2,{\rm~spin}}^*$ by the orbital excitation time $T_{+}=1/\gamma_+$.